0xnohan/Kernel/README.md

 - **Proof-of-Work Mining**: Miners can validate transactions and create new blocks to earn a reward.
 - **Wallet Management**: Create addresses and send transactions directly from the command-line client.
 - **Explorer API**: Exposes endpoints to track the chain's status, and view blocks, transactions, and addresses.
-- **Block Reward**: The block reward consist of an initial reward of 50 KNL per block.
+- **Block Reward**: The block reward consist of an initial reward of 50 KOR per block.
 The reward is reduced by 25% every 250,000 blocks.
-  Amounts are denominated in KNL, divisible down to the smallest unit, the kernel (1 KNL = 10^8 kernels).
+  Amounts are denominated in KOR, divisible down to the smallest unit, the kore (1 KOR = 10^8 kores).
-  This geometrically decreasing reward ensures a finite total coin supply of 50 000 000 KNL
+  This geometrically decreasing reward ensures a finite total coin supply of 50 000 000 KOR

 ## Technologies Used